-- Social Media Volunteers work under the SLRD Public Information Officer to provide current and accurate information via Facebook and Twitter, and to monitor local and national media for emerging issues.
-This is an excellent youth volunteer opportunity.
+- Social Media Volunteers work under the direction of the SLRD Public Information Officer to provide current and accurate information via Facebook and Twitter, and to monitor media for emerging issues.

-- Emergency Social Services (ESS) Volunteers work to support individuals and families displaced by emergency events, and work closely with partner ESS programs in neighbouring municipalities.
-Sometimes, this means helping out a single family displaced by a house fire.
-Other times, it means working at reception centres or evacuation shelters.
+- Emergency Support Services (ESS) Volunteers work to support individuals and families displaced by emergency events, and work closely with partner ESS programs in neighboring municipalities.
+Sometimes, this is supporting a single family displaced by a house fire.
+Other times, it means working at reception centres or group lodging locations.